19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Geometry.md

 # Sizes

-Creatures occupy a space equal to their size as determined by the number of squares they would occupy on a grid.
+Creatures occupy a number of squares determined by their size on a grid.

 | Size       | Grid Equivalent  | Measurement | Example |
 | ---------- | ---------------- | ----------- | ------- |